toonvanstrijp/nestjs-i18n/README.md

   </p>
 </p>

+## ⚠️ Maintainers Wanted

+This project is actively seeking co-maintainers.
+The current maintainer has limited time to dedicate to issue triage, PR reviews, and ongoing feature development.
+If you're interested in helping maintain this popular NestJS i18n library, please open an issue or discussion to express your interest.
+Any help with triaging issues, reviewing pull requests, or contributing features would be greatly appreciated!

 ## Features

 **nestjs-i18n** comes with a bunch of tools to help add multiple language support to your project.